(Hastings-on-Hudson, New York, August 31, 1891 – January 25, 1949, Dade County, Florida).1

 While fifty of the men at Grantham were sent on to flying schools on November 19, 1917, the rest, including Devery, continued their course at Harrowby Camp through the end of November.
 On November 29, 1917, they celebrated Thanksgiving in great style, with many of the men who were already at flying schools coming in to join them.
 Festivities included a football game between the “Unfits” and the “Hardly Ables.”8 Devery played for the winning Unfits and appears in photos of the team taken that day.9

 Devery moved again at the end of January, apparently to Stamford, and then once more in early March.12 He was recommended for his commission around the beginning of April; Pershing’s cable forwarding the recommendation is dated April 8, 1918.
-The confirming cable from Washington is dated May 13, 1918, and Devery was apparently sworn in on May 24, 1918 (there was considerable grumbling among the cadets because their commissions were coming through so slowly).13 Meanwhile, on May 1, 1918, Devery reported to No. 5 Training Depot Station at Easton-on-the-Hill, a couple of miles southwest of Stamford.14
+The confirming cable from Washington is dated May 13, 1918, and later that month Devery was sworn in and placed on active duty (there was considerable grumbling among the men because their commissions were coming through so slowly).13 Meanwhile, on May 1, 1918, Devery reported to No. 5 Training Depot Station at Easton on the Hill, a couple of miles southwest of Stamford.14

 Brief accounts of his doings based on his letters home were published in a local newspaper, and one of these indicates that around this time he was, like William Thomas Clements, serving as an instructor.15 His R.A.F. service record puts him (without a date) at No. 26 Training Squadron (Narborough, Norfolk) before he was sent to No. 2 Fighting School at Marske on August 10, 1918.